MaryamEsmaily/project-template/README.md

 # project-template

-This is template for web projects which config with gulp and use tailwnind for styles.
+This is template for web projects which config with gulp and use tailwind for styles.

 We can use this for diffrent project.